Celebrity Culture II: Rotten to the Core

 The final component of celebrity culture that I want to discuss is the tendency for achievement to be expressed monetarily.

 A disproportionate number of people in the limelight own vast sums of wealth.
-The ‘achievements’ of an individual celebrity are interpreted from his or her net worth, even if they had a little help along the way.
+The ‘achievements’ of an individual celebrity are interpreted from their net worth, even if they had a little help along the way.
 The success of films is more often than not quoted in terms of box office sales, not on levels of enjoyment.
 Singles and albums charts assume a correlation between commercial success and artistic quality.

 This is worrying for a number of reasons.
 We’re being driven to unhappiness and isolation and celebrity culture perpetuates these ideas by celebrating financial attainment.
-Even if this world can facilitate happiness, it assumes that wealth accumulation is predicated on merit when, conversely, this industry is grossly unfair.
+Even if celebrity culture can facilitate happiness, it assumes that wealth accumulation is predicated on merit when, conversely, this industry is grossly unfair.
 Financial assistance and favourable opportunities are ignored, whilst we, as consumers, watch and suffer along with our overdrafts, student loans, and mortgages.

 Food for thought